johnmyleswhite/Vega.jl/gettingstarted.md

 using Vega
 {% endhighlight %}

-The [vega.js](http://trifacta.github.io/vega/vega.min.js) and [d3.js](https://github.com/mbostock/d3/releases/download/v3.5.5/d3.zip) libraries needed to render graphics have been provided as part of the package for convenience, as well as for the ability to create visualizations without requiring an Internet connection.
+Currerntly, Vega.jl requires an Internet connection to render graphs, as the [vega](https://github.com/vega/vega) project is progressing so rapidly in version 2 that it is infeasible to have the JavaScript libraries as local copies.
+In the future, all of the JavaScript libraries needed to render graphics will be provided as part of the package for the ability to create visualizations without requiring an Internet connection.

-Should you choose to update to a newer version of either of these libraries, just be sure that the [`deps/vega`](https://github.com/johnmyleswhite/Vega.jl/tree/master/deps/vega) directory structure remains the same, so that the Julia code references will continue to work.

 ## Supported Environments

 Vega.jl works with both Jupyter Notebook and the Julia REPL.
 When using Jupyter Notebooks, the graphics will automatically be printed in-line.
 Submitting commands via the REPL will either open a new tab in the currently open (default) browser, or trigger the default browser to open.

-Note that given the consistent updates to Base Julia, Vega.jl is only targeted to work against v0.4 of Julia (or newer).
-Use of the [`Compat.jl`](https://github.com/JuliaLang/Compat.jl) package to provide backwards compatibility is not planned.
+Vega.jl is only targeted to work against v0.4 of Julia (or newer).
+However, some use of the [`Compat.jl`](https://github.com/JuliaLang/Compat.jl) package to provide backwards compatibility has been done.
+If you are looking for increased backwards capatibility, please submit a pull request as necessary to support your preferred version of Julia.

 ## Browser / OS compatibility